Voluntary Sports Societies of the Soviet Union: Governing body and its functions

 Reporting under the Council were federations of various sports disciplines, Coach Councils, and Judging Boards which functioned to assist its duties.

-The SKA and Dynamo associations, which were manned by athletes in uniformed service in the armed forces and police, were under the direct supervision of the Ministries of Defense and Internal Affairs and were thus independent from the unions' sports societies.
+The SKA and Dynamo associations, which were composed of athletes in uniformed service in the armed forces and police, and the volunteer DOSAAF organization were under the direct supervision of the Ministries of Defense and Internal Affairs and were thus independent from the unions' sports societies.

 Financing, facilities and symbols

 VSS were financed mostly by trade unions and state (e.g. 355 million roubles in 1970).
 There were a lot of sports facilities constructed throughout the country using this means by 1970: 2,490 stadiums, 59,000 football grounds, 14,400 complex sports grounds, 10,200 artistic gymnastics halls, 950 artificial swimming pools, 270,000 grounds for sport games.

 Each VSS had its own flag, emblem, sports uniform and pin.
 Societies, which were awarded orders (e.g. VSS Spartak - Order of Lenin) had their images on the flag and other symbols.